RiaSTAP Prescribing Information

 |Volume of distribution at steady state [mL/kg]||52.7 ± 7.48 (36.22-67.67)|

-The pharmacokinetic study evaluated the single-dose PK (see Pharmacokinetics [12.3]) and maximum clot firmness (MCF) in subjects with afibrinogenemia.
-MCF was determined by thromboelastometry (ROTEM) testing.
-MCF was measured to demonstrate functional activity of replacement fibrinogen when a fixed dose of RiaSTAP was administered.
-Clot firmness is a functional parameter that depends on: activation of coagulation, fibrinogen content of the sample and polymerization/crosslinking of the fibrin network.
-Thromboelastometry has been shown to be a functional marker for the assessment of fibrinogen content and for the effects of fibrinogen supplementation on clinical efficacy.5
+The efficacy of RIASTAP is based on maximum clot firmness, a measure of clot structural integrity that reflects the underlying effectiveness of the fibrinogen present to form a fibrin clot.
+A pharmacokinetic study evaluated single-dose PK [see Clinical Pharmacology (12.3)] and maximum clot firmness (MCF) in subjects with afibrinogenemia.
+MCF was determined by thromboelastometry (ROTEM) testing and was used to demonstrate functional activity of replacement fibrinogen when a fixed dose of RIASTAP was administered.
+Clot firmness is a functional parameter that depends on activation of coagulation, fibrinogen content of the sample and polymerization/crosslinking of the fibrin network.
+Thromboelastometry has been shown to be a functional marker for assessment of fibrinogen content and for effects of fibrinogen supplementation on clinical efficacy.5

-For each subject, the MCF was determined before (baseline) and one hour after the single dose administration of RiaSTAP.
-RiaSTAP was found to be effective in increasing clot firmness in patients with congenital fibrinogen deficiency (afibrinogenemia) as measured by thromboelastometry.
-The study results demonstrated that the MCF values were significantly higher after administration of RiaSTAP than at baseline (see Table 3).
-The mean change from pre-infusion to 1 hour post-infusion was 8.9 mm in the primary analysis (9.9 mm for subjects < 16 years old and 8.5 mm for subjects ≥ 16 to < 65 years old).
-The mean change in MCF values closely approximated the levels expected from adding known amounts of fibrinogen to plasma in vitro.6 Hemostatic efficacy in acute bleeding episodes, and its correlation with MCF, are being verified in a postmarketing study.
+For each subject, MCF was determined before (baseline) and one hour after single dose administration of RIASTAP.
+RIASTAP was found to be effective in increasing clot firmness in subjects with congenital fibrinogen deficiency (afibrinogenemia) as measured by thromboelastometry.
+The study results demonstrated that MCF values were significantly higher after administration of RIASTAP than at baseline (see Table 3).
+Mean change from pre-infusion to 1 hour post-infusion was 8.9 mm in the primary analysis (9.9 mm for subjects <16years old and 8.5 mm for subjects ≥16 to <65 years old).
+Mean change in MCF values closely approximated levels expected from adding known amounts of fibrinogen to plasma in vitro.6

 |Time point||n||Mean ± SD||Median (range)|